Police officers in Missouri are allowed to use dog sniffs to locate illegal narcotics. Such…

 A persistent sexual offender involved in statutory rape, forcible rape, and forcible sodomy shall be imprisoned for life without eligibility for probation or parole.

-A prior and persistent drug offender who is found guilty of a class C, D, or E felony will serve a prison sentence for an offense one class higher than the offense for which the person was found guilty of while a persistent drug offender is sentenced to prison term for an offense two classes higher than the offense for which the person was found guilty of.
-For example, a prior drug offender who is found guilty of a Class E felony shall receive a term of imprisonment for a class D felony but a persistent drug offender who is found guilty of a Class E felony shall receive an imprisonment term for a Class C felony.
+A prior and persistent drug offender who is found guilty of a class C, D, or E felony will serve a prison sentence for an offense one class higher than the offense for which the person was found guilty of while a persistent drug offender is sentenced to a prison term for an offense two classes higher than the offense for which the person was found guilty.
+For example, a prior drug offender who is found guilty of a Class E felony shall receive a term of imprisonment for a Class D felony, but a persistent drug offender who is found guilty of a Class E felony shall receive an imprisonment term for a Class C felony.

-A prior intoxication-related traffic offender is charged with a Class A misdemeanor which is punishable by a prison sentence of up to one year and a fine of up to $1,000, or both.
-A persistent intoxication-related traffic offender is charged with a Class D felony which attracts hasher penalties.
+A prior intoxication-related traffic offender is charged with a Class A misdemeanor, which is punishable by a prison sentence of up to one year and a fine of up to $1,000, or both.
+A persistent intoxication-related traffic offender is charged with a Class D felony, which attracts harsher penalties.